Tiernan's Comms Closet

 Some network Upgrades going on

-I am in the middle of a fairly large network upgrade for the CloudShed.
-I have bought 2 Ubiquiti Unifi Hi-Capacity Aggregration Switchs, a 24 Port SWitch Pro POE, a Switch Enterprise 8 PoE, a couple of U7 Pro Access Points and a U6 In-wall.
+I’m currently in the midst of a significant network upgrade for the CloudShed.
+I’ve purchased two Ubiquiti Unifi Hi-Capacity Aggregation Switches, a 24-port Switch Pro POE, a Switch Enterprise 8 PoE, a couple of U7 Pro Access Points, and a U6 In-wall Access Point.

-The 2 Aggregation Switches have 4 25Gb ports on them, along with 28 10Gb ports.
-2 of the 25Gbs are going to be linked between the house and the CloudShed.
-The U6 InWall is going into the office, the 2 U7 Pros are in the house already, powered by the Switch Enterprise 8 Poe (2.5Gb enternet on that!) and the 24 port Poe Switch will replace my older 16 port one, which does not have 10Gb ethernet.
-More stuff on this coming when I get more time to install it all.
+The two Aggregation Switches each have four 25Gb ports and 28 10Gb ports.
+Two of the 25Gb ports will be connected between the house and the CloudShed.
+The U6 InWall will be installed in the office, while the two U7 Pros are already in the house and powered by the Switch Enterprise 8 Poe (which supports 2.5Gb Ethernet).
+The 24-port Poe Switch will replace my older 16-port switch, which lacks 10Gb Ethernet.
+More details will be provided as I have time to install everything.